 Tax Services We Provide

-If you can’t pay your tax debt in full, or if paying in full will create a financial hardship for you, an offer in compromise (OIC) may be an option.
+If you can’t pay your tax liability in full, or if paying in full will create a financial hardship for you, an offer in compromise (OIC) may be an option.

 An OIC is an agreement between you and the IRS, where the IRS agrees to accept less than the full amount you owe.
 You can submit an offer on taxes owed individually and for your business.